Own-Data-Privateer/hoardy-web/README.md

   - See [CHANGELOG.md](./CHANGELOG.md) for the progress log and human-readable description of recent changes (which is much shorter and more comprehensible than the commit log).

-- If you want to learn to use `hoardy-web` tool, see [its README](./tool/README.md), which has a bunch of extended and explained usage examples.
+- If you want to learn to use the `hoardy-web` tool, see [its README](./tool/README.md), which has a bunch of extended and explained usage examples.

-  - Also, a lot of info on that page can be seen by running `hoardy-web --help`.
+  - Also, a lot of info from that page can be seen by running `hoardy-web --help`.

   - See [example scripts](./tool/script/) to learn how to do various interesting things with your archived data.

-- In the unlikely case you have problems with the simple archiving server, see [its README](./simple_server/README.md).
+- In the unlikely case you have problems with the `hoardy-web-sas` simple archiving server, see [its README](./simple_server/README.md).
   Or you can read `hoardy-web-sas --help` instead.

 - If you want to build the extension from source, see [its README](./extension/README.md).